Therapy for Conspiracy Theorists

 Okay, I know I put a moratorium on DVC on this blog, but

-from the author of A Bad Catholic's Guide to Good Living was just too good (besides reinforcing my viewpoint.)
+this piece from the author of A Bad Catholic's Guide to Good Living was just too good (besides reinforcing my viewpoint.)
 Anyway, I couldn't resist quoting the following excerpt on dealing with conspiracy theorists.
 (Which, technically speaking, keeps me on the right side of the ban, as it's general-purpose and not specific to DVC.)
 An excellent strategy, I think, for addressing all denominations of the tinfoil-hat set!

 A thought-provoking lunch.
 It convinced me that admirable efforts such as Amy Welborn’s to refute the assertions woven throughout the turgidly typed pages of The DaVinci Code might just be beside the point.
 It’s probably not worth protesting this silly, mercenary book—or the boring movie made of it by hack director Richie Cunningham … I mean, Ron Howard.
 If you know someone gullible enough to take a pulp airport novel as “evidence” that Jesus Christ was not divine—but rather a horn-dog rabbi eager to “hook-up” with a former hooker, in order to father a race of bumbling French kings…do you really think the answer is to argue with him?
 Using, you know, reason?
 You might just as well pick up the book, smack him on the nose and say “No!
 Bad!
 No!
 Very bad!”
 That’s likely to be more effective, and a heck of a lot more fun.